 I'd play a song that would never ever end

 Album: 12 Songs

-If you're looking for a song where a man is reflecting upon his life, long lived, and filled with the lessons that age brings, this is your pick.
+If you're looking for a song where a man reflects upon his life, long-lived and filled with the lessons that age brings, this is your pick.

 And I say it loud

 And I'm not too proud